Serving those who serve our country.

 The Military Crisis Line, online chat, and text-messaging service are free to all Service members, including members of the National Guard and Reserve, and Veterans, even if you are not registered with the U.S. Department of Veterans Affairs (VA) or enrolled in VA health care.
 Hundreds of men and women in the military call us every day, and start to get back on track.

-The Military Crisis Line is staffed by caring, qualified responders from VA—many of whom have served in the military themselves.
+The Military Crisis Line is staffed by caring, qualified responders from VA — some of whom have served in the military themselves.
 They understand what Service members have been through and the challenges members of the military and their loved ones face.

 Crisis feels different for everybody and can be caused by a wide range of situations before, during, or after military service.
 Some Service members are coping with stress, anxiety, posttraumatic stress disorder, or challenges faced during civilian life while others may experience difficulties in their relationships or transitioning back to employment or education.